Bucin Meaning In Bahasa

 Rio Bramantyo: Heh.
 Punya pacar ribet ya?
 Ngerepotin ya?
 Kan gue udah bilang dari kemarin.
 Gue udah bilang!
 Loe itu emang udah nasibnya kaya gue.
 Jadi jomblo.
 (Having a girlfriend makes you trouble, ha?
 Bothersome, isn’t it?
 I’ve told you, right?
 I’ve told you, bro!
 Your fate is to be just like me.
 Being alone.)

 Here, Mahesa had a fight with his girlfriend, and then his friend Rio Bramantyo came along.
-Then, Rio talked too much, and Bara felt annoyed with all the words that Rio was talking to him.
+Then, Rio talked too much, and Bara felt annoyed by all the words that Rio was saying to him.
 That's why he said,

 Jangan bawel.